djaus2/GPSMapIoTHub/README.md

 - Just did a drive by locally and the recring worked fine. :)
 - Can jumper GP12/13 for selecting between two wifis and whether or not to use Serial
   - Have dev WiFi and my phone wifi for when mobile
-  - If serial enabled, it blocks if no serial
+  - If serial enabled, it blocks if no serial connected.

 <hr/>